Ai Surety Bonding is a leading Canadian Surety Bonding Insurance Brokerage.

 Foreign executors may need to file a Surety Bond before the court will grant Letters of Probate.
-In Ontario they are called a Certificate of Appointment of Estate Trustee.
+In Ontario, they are called a Certificate of Appointment of Estate Trustee.
 The foreign executor bond will hold the executor accountable in case the assets are misappropriated outside of Canada, to the detriment of the beneficiaries.

 If the estate is large and/or complex and there are a number of beneficiaries, the testator, or the court, may still require a foreign executor bond to be posted to protect those who inherit.

-The estate will normally bear the cost of surety bond and approval requires that the executor is of sound financial position.
+The estate will normally bear the cost of a surety bond and approval requires that the executor is of sound financial position.

 Once the estate administration is completed, the executor must file sufficient evidence to the court in order for the bond to be released.

 Canadian common law regards a trust as being resident where the trustee resides.
-The Income Tax Act considers the residency of a trust in Canada to be determined on a case by case basis.
+The Income Tax Act considers the residency of trust in Canada to be determined on a case by case basis.